North Boambee Valley

 Residential development activity is lower than average in North Boambee Valley according to AreaSearch's national comparison of local real estate markets

-North Boambee Valley has seen approximately 18 dwelling approvals annually over the past five financial years up to FY26.
-This totals an estimated 90 homes.
-In FY26 so far, six approvals have been recorded.
-The average construction cost value for new dwellings is $431,000.
+North Boambee Valley has seen approximately 18 dwelling approvals annually over the past five financial years ending FY26.
+This totals an estimated 90 homes, with six approvals recorded so far in FY26.
+The declining population suggests demand is being met by new supply.
+The average construction cost of new dwellings is $431,000, higher than regional norms due to quality-focused development.

-Population forecasts indicate an increase of 336 residents by 2041.
-Current development patterns suggest new housing supply should meet demand, potentially facilitating further population growth beyond current projections.
+Current development patterns suggest new housing supply should meet demand, facilitating potential population growth beyond projections.

 Frequently Asked Questions - Development